The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 How is the Hair Loss Wash different from retail anti-hair-loss shampoos?

 Retail anti-hair-loss shampoos add caffeine, biotin, or saw palmetto extracts to a standard SLS-based cleanser.
-The Kapyderm Hair Loss Wash addresses the perifollicular environment — the sebum accumulation and inflammatory cytokine buildup documented to trap DHT near the follicle opening and accelerate miniaturization.
-It is used as a daily maintenance step within the complete Dermotricology protocol.
-Its clinical value is inseparable from that protocol context.
+The Kapyderm Hair Loss Wash addresses the perifollicular environment — the sebum and inflammatory buildup around the follicle opening that is proposed to prolong DHT contact with the follicle.
+It is used as a daily maintenance step within the complete Dermotricology protocol, and its value is inseparable from that context.
+It is cosmetic scalp care, not a treatment for androgenetic alopecia.

-The correct spelling is dermotricology — the clinical science of scalp and skin diagnosis and treatment, developed over 30+ years by Laboratorios Kapyderm in Spain.
+The correct spelling is dermotricology — the clinical science of scalp and skin evaluation and treatment, developed over 35+ years by Laboratorios Kapyderm in Spain.
 Dermotrichology (with an H) is a common misspelling of the same term.
-Regardless of spelling, the clinical principle is the same: every Dermotricology protocol begins with the correct cleansing base for the client's scalp type.
-The five Kapyderm bases are the diagnostic first step of the system — not a cosmetic product choice.
+Regardless of spelling, the principle is the same: every Dermotricology protocol begins with the correct cleansing base for the client's scalp type.
+The five Kapyderm bases are the first step of the system — not a cosmetic product choice.

 Sources & References